Kärcher Steam mop SC 2 Upright

 Features and benefits

-Preset steam flow control in 2 stages for cleaning different surfacesSet to the ideal steam flow by selecting the correct floor type symbol for wood or tiles
+Preset steam flow control in 2 stages for cleaning different surfacesSelection options of floor covering symbols for wood or tiles to set the ideal steam flow.

-Slim line product design with integrated swivel jointErgonomic, effective cleaning with full floor contact, regardless of the user’s height, thanks to the flexible nozzle joint.
+Slimline product design and floor head with swivel jointErgonomic, effective cleaning with full floor contact, regardless of the user’s height, thanks to the flexible nozzle joint.

-Non-stop steam and integrated descaling cartridgeThe removable tank is easy to fill at any time – for continuous steam without interrupting your work.
+Non-stop steam and integrated descaling cartridgeThe intelligent descaling cartridge automatically removes limescale from the water, dramatically extending the service life of the device.
+The removable tank is easy to fill at any time – for continuous steam without interrupting your work.

 Short heat-up time